-Guide to the Frank Espada Photographs and Papers, 1946-2010
+Guide to the Frank Espada photographs and papers, 1946-2010 and undated, bulk 1975-2010

 - Espada, Frank, 1930-

-- Language of Material
+- Material in English

 Collection is open for research.

-Also, all or portions of this collection may be housed off-site in Duke University's Library Service Center.
-Consequently, there may be a 24-hour delay in obtaining these materials.
+All or portions of this collection may be housed off-site in Duke University's Library Service Center.
+There may be a 48-hour delay in obtaining these materials.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

-The Contact Sheets and Proofs series includes Espada's contact sheets and proofs from his work on the Puerto Rican Diaspora Documentary Project, the Chamorro Documentary Project, and his projects documenting San Francisco's Youth Environment Study (YES) in 1989-1990, the Civil Rights Movement in 1964, along with other various small projects.
+Houses Frank Espada's contact sheets and proofs from his work on the Puerto Rican Diaspora Documentary Project, the Chamorro Documentary Project, and his projects documenting San Francisco's Youth Environment Study (YES) in 1989-1990, the Civil Rights Movement in 1964, along with other various small projects.
 These have been sorted into contact sheets and proofs, arranged by project and then by location or number, using a numbering scheme developed by Espada that reaches across his negatives and contact sheets.

 Negatives have been removed to their own non-circulating boxes, beginning at Box 16.